Sushant Sengar - Product Head - Payments

-As the world of payments is entering a new and exciting period that brings the promise of modernisation and flexibility brought on by the ISO migration, there’s a lot more to consider.
+As the world of payments is entering a new and exciting period that brings the promise of modernization and flexibility brought on by the ISO migration, there’s a lot more to consider.
 From the cost of maintaining both the legacy system and the new ISO 20022 system (for parallel run ‘like-for-like’ phase) to the operational impacts due to the data quality, truncation and new data fields – finding a way to harness the data opportunity is essential.

 ISO 20022 can contain substantially more data than conventional legacy formats.
 Therefore, payments infrastructure (such as systems, databases, and networks) will need to be capable of processing these larger data volumes – and at faster speeds – for real-time payments, liquidity management, compliance checks, and fraud detection and prevention.

 The data contained in these payments and associated account information embed a lot of information that can be used to generate insights for optimization and monetization.